 Simultaneously with the issuance of the February 2011 Bristol Note, the Company issued Bristol a Series A Warrant (the "February 2011 Bristol Series A Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.0625, and a Series B Warrant (the "February 2011 Bristol Series B Warrants" and, together with the February 2011 Bristol Series A Warrants, the "February 2011 Bristol Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.075.
-The February 2011 Bristol Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.075.
-The February 2011 Warrants are exerciseable for up to seven years from the date of issue.
+The February 2011 Warrants are exercised for up to seven years from the date of issue.
 The February 2011 Warrants may be exercised on a cashless basis if the shares of common stock underlying the February 2011 Warrants are not then registered pursuant to an effective registration statement.
 In the event the February 2011 Bristol Warrants are exercised on a cashless basis, the Company will not receive any proceeds.

 On February 7, 2011 the Company entered into a convertible demand promissory note with Net Capital pursuant to which Net Capital purchased an aggregate principal amount of \$31,375 of convertible demand promissory notes for an aggregate purchase price of \$25,000 (the "February 2011 Net Capital Note").
 The February 2011 Net Capital Note is convertible into shares of common stock of the Company at a price equal to \$0.05 per share.
-As at June 30, 2012, the February 2011 Net Capital Note had been converted into shares of the Company's common stock.
+As of September, 2012, the February 2011 Net Capital Note had been converted into shares of the Company's common stock.

-Simultaneously with the issuance of the February 2011 Net Capital Note, the Company issued Net Capital a Series A Warrant (the "February 2011 Net Capital Series A Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.0625, and a Series B Warrant (the "February 2011 Net Capital Series B Warrants" and, together with the February 2011 Net Capital Series A Warrants, the "February 2011 Net Capital Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.0625.
-The February 2011 Net Capital Warrants are exercisele for up to seven years from the date of issue.
-The February 2011 Net Capital Warrants are not then registered pursuant to an effective registration statement.
+Simultaneously with the issuance of the February 2011 Net Capital Note, the Company issued Net Capital a Series A Warrant (the "February 2011 Net Capital Series A Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.0625, and a Series B Warrant (the "February 2011 Net Capital Series B Warrants" and, together with the February 2011 Net Capital Series A Warrants, the "February 2011 Net Capital Warrants") to purchase 313,750 shares of the Company's common stock at a per share exercise price of \$0.075.
+The February 2011 Net Capital Warrants are exercisable for up to seven years from the date of issue.
+The February 2011 Net Capital Warrants may be exercised on a cashless basis if the shares of common stock underlying the February 2011 Net Capital Warrants are not then registered pursuant to an effective registration statement.
 In the event the February 2011 Net Capital Warrants are exercised on a cashless basis, the Company will not receive any proceeds.